 - We take ownership of our work: we admit to our mistakes, take responsibility for creating solutions, and consider the impact on staff and students when we make decisions.

 - We are impact-driven.
 We strive to innovate and embrace change that leads to increasing the impact of our work.

-Our highly immersive, tuition-free program combines classroom training and a paid, learning internship to teach our students both how to write code (practical tools and computer science fundamentals) and how to be a software developer (leadership, inclusivity, and career).
+Our highly immersive, tuition-free program combines classroom training and a learning internship to teach our students both how to write code (practical tools and computer science fundamentals) and how to be a software developer (leadership, inclusivity, and career).
 Our core values are building and contributing to a supportive community; creating and advocating for inclusivity; and teaching and practicing lifelong learning, all within the tech industry.

 While we welcome all women, people of color, and gender expansive folks to apply, we want to provide clarity around which applicants we primarily serve in our programs.
 While we acknowledge there is no hierarchy of oppressions and value everyone’s unique lived experience, we know that some communities are systematically and disproportionately impacted by health, economic, and educational inequities.
 That’s why Ada’s programs are designed to primarily serve and address the needs of Black, Latine, Indigenous Americans, Native Hawaiian & Pacific Islander, LGBTQIA+, and low-income people.

 Want to support Ada’s work?
 Learn how you can make a difference at Supporting Ada.